This article is my The Lord of the Rings Adventure Card Game Review. I talk about the theme, mechanics, and content. Is it worth your money?

 I still remember the first time I read the books.
-They dragged me deep inside and made me feel like I’m part of the story.
-They almost made me wished to have lived in Middle-earth.
-You know, if it wasn’t for the constant violence in it.
+They pulled me deep inside and made me feel like I’m part of the story.
+They almost made me wish to have lived in Middle-earth.
+If it wasn’t for the constant violence in it.

 Another thing that I like is card-driven games and deck-building.
 So naturally, one would think I would be all over The Lord of the Rings Adventure Card Game.
 But that wasn’t the case, mainly because I don’t like the living card game concept.

-Sure, it’s a lot better than a collectible card game, but the constant adding of new expansions is a thing still.
+Sure, it’s a lot better than a collectible card game, but the constant addition of new expansions is a thing still.
 With the rate they’re pushing them out you’re either going to:

 - spend a lot of money to buy them all, but then have trouble playing them (you know, life and other games),

 - or just stop buying at some point.

 Either way, you’re stuck with an incomplete collection or a bunch of unplayed games and I like neither of those ideas.
 Buying just a few expansions is never going to work either – I’d just want more until I’d be stuck too deep.
 So I decided to stay out in the first place.